Carlos Castaneda: Career

-Author and Castaneda critic Richard de Mille published two books—Castaneda's Journey: The Power and the Allegory and The Don Juan Papers—in which he argued that don Juan was imaginary, based on a number of arguments, including that Castaneda did not report on the Yaqui name of a single plant he learned about, and that he and don Juan "go quite unmolested by pests that normally torment desert hikers."
-Castaneda's Journey also includes 47 pages of quotes Castaneda attributed to don Juan which were actually from a variety of other sources, including anthropological journal articles and even well known writers like Ludwig Wittgenstein and C. S. Lewis.
-De Mille's work has also come under criticism of its own, however.
-Walter Shelburne contends that "the Don Juan chronicle cannot be a literally true account."

-According to Jay Fikes's research in Mexico, Castaneda spent some time with Ramón Medina Silva, a Huichol mara'akame (shaman) and artist who may have inspired the don Juan character.
-Silva was murdered during a brawl in 1971.

 Tensegrity

-In the 1990s, Castaneda once again began appearing in public to promote Tensegrity, described in promotional materials as "the modernized version of some movements called magical passes developed by Indigenous shamans who lived in Mexico in times prior to the Spanish conquest."
+In the 1990s, Castaneda once again began appearing in public to promote Tensegrity, described in promotional materials as "the modernized version of some movements called magical passes developed by Indigenous shamans who lived in Mexico in times before the Spanish conquest".

-Castaneda, with Carol Tiggs, Florinda Donner-Grau and Taisha Abelar, created Cleargreen Incorporated in 1995, whose stated purpose was "to sponsor Tensegrity workshops, classes and publications.".
+Castaneda, with Carol Tiggs, Florinda Donner-Grau and Taisha Abelar, created Cleargreen Incorporated in 1995, whose stated purpose was "to sponsor Tensegrity workshops, classes and publications".
 Tensegrity seminars, books, and other merchandise were sold through Cleargreen.

 Personal life

 Castaneda married Margaret Runyan in Mexico in 1960, according to Runyan's memoirs.
-He is listed as the father on the birth certificate of Runyan's son C.J.
+He is listed as the father on the birth certificate of Runyan's son, C.J.
 Castaneda, even though the biological father was a different man.
 In an interview, Runyan said she and Castaneda were married from 1960 to 1973; however, Castaneda obscured whether the marriage occurred, and his death certificate stated he had never been married.

 Death

 Castaneda died on April 27, 1998 in Los Angeles due to complications from hepatocellular cancer.
-There was no public service; he was cremated and the ashes were sent to Mexico.
+There was no public service; he was cremated, and the ashes were sent to Mexico.
 His death was unknown to the outside world until nearly two months later, on June 19, 1998, when an obituary, "A Hushed Death for Mystic Author Carlos Castaneda" by staff writer J. R. Moehringer appeared in the Los Angeles Times.

-Four months after Castaneda's death, C. J. Castaneda, also known as Adrian Vashon, whose birth certificate shows Carlos Castaneda as his father, challenged the authenticity of Castaneda's will in probate court.
-The challenge was ultimately unsuccessful.
-Carlos' death certificate states metabolic encephalopathy for 72 hours prior to his death, yet the will was purportedly signed 48hours before Castaneda's death.